 For instance, homicides were down 30% in the area the Firehouse Community Arts Center serves compared to a decrease of 14.6% in the rest of Chicago.
 Violence and gang-related 911 calls in the area decreased by 35% over the same three-year period, and non-fatal shootings declined by 80%.

-Theres a sense of awareness that the people who used to create terror on our streets are not doing that as much because theyre with us, learning to cook and creating art, Firehouse founder Rev. Phil Jackson told WGN-9 TV recently.
+Theres a sense of awareness that the people who used to create terror on our streets are not doing that as much because theyre with us, learning to cook and creating art, Firehouse founder Rev. Phil Jackson told recently.

 Governale is excited about how North Park can engage with other institutions to provide similar services.
 She said her two student workers, Jayla Sotelo and Nora Nunez, have become highly proficient in parsing and analyzing data.